Enable everyone in your organization to access their data in the cloud — no code required.

-Azure Data Factory (ADF) is a fully managed, serverless data integration service.
-When paired with CData Connect Cloud, ADF provides instant, cloud-to-cloud access to Dynamics 365 data in data flows.
-This article demonstrates how to connect to Dynamics 365 using Connect Cloud and access Dynamics 365 data in ADF.
+Microsoft Azure Data Factory (ADF)) is a completely managed, serverless data integration service.
+When combined with CData Connect Cloud, ADF enables immediate cloud-to-cloud access to Dynamics 365 data within data flows.
+This article outlines the process of connecting to Dynamics 365 through Connect Cloud and accessing Dynamics 365 data within ADF.

-CData Connect Cloud provides a pure cloud-to-cloud interface for Dynamics 365, allowing you to access data from live Dynamics 365 data in Azure Data Factory — without replicating the data to a natively supported database.
-Using optimized data processing out of the box, CData Connect Cloud pushes all supported SQL operations (filters, JOINs, etc.) directly to Dynamics 365, leveraging server-side processing to return the requested Dynamics 365 data quickly.
+CData Connect Cloud offers a cloud-to-cloud interface tailored for Dynamics 365, granting you the ability to access live data from Dynamics 365 data within Azure Data Factory without the need for data replication to a natively supported database.
+Equipped with optimized data processing capabilities by default, CData Connect Cloud seamlessly channels all supported SQL operations, including filters and JOINs, directly to Dynamics 365.
+This harnesses server-side processing to expedite the retrieval of the desired Dynamics 365 data.

 CData Connect Cloud uses a straightforward, point-and-click interface to connect to data sources.